Rose Kabagyenyi

 She is a member of the ruling National Resistance Movement political party.

-Education
+Early life and education

-She completed her primary-level education from Gikoro primary school in 1987.
+Kabagyenyi was born on 4 August 1974.
+She completed her primary-level education at Gikoro primary school in 1987.
 In 1990, she completed her Uganda Certificate of Education (UCE) for lower secondary education at the Seseme Girls secondary school in Kisoro.
-She attained her first certificate in agriculture in 1995 and a diploma in agriculture from the Bukalasa Agricultural college in 2000.
+She attained her first certificate in agriculture in 1995 and a diploma in agriculture from the Bukalasa Agricultural College in 2000.

 In 2004, Kabagyenyi achieved a Bachelor's degree in Agriculture from Makerere University in Kampala.
 She went further with her studies and obtained her second diploma in 2011 and a second certificate in Monitoring and Evaluation from the Uganda Management Institute in 2013.